 “What the research shows is that it is not the amount of friends you have.
 What is important is having a few close friends—even one close friend you can open up to—and then some other friends to round out your social group,” Cordiano says.

 “Meanness is a fact of life in middle school.
-It’s crucial for children to have one or two friends who offer reassurance when meanness occurs.
-The children who truly suffer have no friends to serve as padding when a peer is mean,” says Lisa Damour, a clinical psychologist in Shaker Heights, Ohio and co-director of the Center for Research on Girls at Laurel School.
+It’s crucial for children to have one or two teen friendships who offer reassurance when meanness occurs.
+The children who truly suffer have no friends to serve as padding when a peer is mean,” says Lisa Damour, psychologist and author of Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood .